zemogle/darkmattersheep-hugo/content/blog/movie-boycott.md

 **Spoilers alert**

 I have been to see [Ghostbusters (2016)](http://www.imdb.com/title/tt1289401/?ref_=nv_sr_1) twice and loved it both times (one of those was in a drive-in - it was amazing!).
 It also is not perfect but has all the essence of the original.
-It passes the Kermode “6 laugh” test allowing to be genuinely called a comedy, especially on the second viewing, when I wasn’t worried about how good it would be.
+It passes the Kermode “6 laugh” test allowing it to be genuinely called a comedy, especially on the second viewing, when I wasn’t worried about how good it would be.
 There are far too many cameos (the one by  Ozzy Osborne is frankly ridiculous and will age the film terribly).

 Paul Feig included much of the original feel of the film.